pushkin-consortium/pushkin/.changeset/tidy-knives-collect.md

 "pushkin-cli": patch
 ---

-Set up a test suite for the site template (thanks due primarily to @hunterschp), plus minor modifications to the CLI to run tests after the user has installed the site template and experiments.
+Set up a test suite for the site template (thanks due primarily to @hunterschep), plus minor modifications to the CLI to run tests after the user has installed the site template and experiments.